Wealth transfer planning: Strategies for a seamless transition

 Naturally, emotions may be high after you pass away, which is not an ideal time for your loved ones to figure out your estate plan.
 Confusion and disagreements among the family are common if one member is surprised or hurt by the outcome.
 If you communicate your wishes beforehand, you can help mediate these issues.
 This approach ensures that your estate plan remains current and compliant with the latest legal requirements.

-You may need to plan around estate and inheritance taxes.
-These are taxes the government charges on the transfer of property at death.
-At the federal level, as of 2025, you can transfer up to $13.99 million during life or at death to your heirs estate tax-free.
+You may need to plan around estate, gift and inheritance taxes.
+These are taxes the government charges on the transfer of property at death (and during lifetime - gift taxes).
+At the federal level, as of 2026, you can transfer up to $15 million during life or at death to your heirs estate tax-free.
 However, the IRS imposes a 40% tax on transferred assets once you have reached your lifetime exemption.
-Thus, if you exhaust your total exemption during life, any assets transferred at your death will be subject to the 40% tax, unless they qualify for the unlimited marital deduction and pass directly to your spouse.
+Thus, if you exhaust your total exemption during life, any assets transferred at your death will be subject to the 40% tax, unless they qualify for the unlimited marital deduction and pass directly to your spouse or the unlimited charitable deduction.
 Your estate must pay these taxes before distributing property to your beneficiaries.1

-Depending on where you live, you’ll also have to account for state-level estate and inheritance tax.
-Currently, twelve states and the District of Columbia charge an estate tax at death, and five states charge an inheritance tax.
-Some have much lower limits; for example, Oregon starts taxing estates at $1 million and Massachusetts taxes at $2 million.
+Depending on where you live, you'll also have to account for state-level estate and inheritance tax.
+Currently, multiple states and the District of Columbia charge an estate tax at death, and five states charge an inheritance tax.
+Some states have much lower estate tax exemption amounts; for example, Oregon starts taxing estates at $1 million and Massachusetts taxes at $2 million.

-If you give someone more than the annual gift exclusion, the excess must be reported and will reduce your lifetime estate and gift tax exemption amount.
-For example, if you give a family member $1,019,000 in 2025, $19,000 would be tax-free and the other $1 million would reduce your estate tax exemption.
-It would decrease from $13.99 million to $12.99 million.
+If you give someone more than the annual gift exclusion, the excess must be reported to the IRS and will reduce your lifetime estate and gift tax exemption amounts.
+For example, if you give a family member $1,019,000 in 2026, $19,000 would be gift tax-free and the remaining $1 million would reduce your estate tax exemption.
+It would decrease from $15 million to $14 million.

 When gifting property, be thoughtful about who and how you transfer your assets, ensuring that these legacies are consistent with your objectives.